 Add the following line to the appropriate file:

-When applications restore a virtual machine that had VAIO Filters attached when it was backed up,
+When applications restore a VM that had VAIO Filters attached when it was backed up,

-its VAIO Filters are detached, so the virtual machine might not boot
+its VAIO Filters are detached, so the VM might not boot

 until the VAIO Filters are re-attached using a Storage Policy from vCenter Server.

-In some cases the virtual machine may boot but VAIO Filters remain detached.
+In some cases the VM may boot but VAIO Filters remain detached.